This introduction will take you through the full functionality available with CanIPhish Reporting.

 - Payload Interaction: The "Yes" or "No" status of whether the employee interacted with the phishing payload.

-- Employee Compromised: The "Yes" or "No" status of whether the employee entered data into a phishing website, opened an attachment on their endpoint or provided sensitive information over email.
+- Employee Compromised: The "Yes" or "No" status of whether the employee entered data into a phishing website, opened an attachment, or provided sensitive information over email.

 - Email Reported: The "Yes" or "No" status of whether the employee reported the email.